06-05-19 High Fantasy

 Skylar stopped dating women because he felt he would have much better choices once he made his empire.
 His imaginary world began setting his goals, and his real world was put on hold until it caught up.
 What really gave his imaginary world the lasting grip on Skylar was not the awesome stories of success, but the deep satisfying feeling that came with them.
 Even if it was for short moments, he could experience waves of happiness and self-contentment that nourished him.
 And it truly did nourish him.
 He felt temporary relief that allowed him to make it thru another real-world day.

 In an honest moment, Skylar acknowledged that his imaginary world was a form of masturbation.
 Like physically masturbating, this was the same mechanism of relief.
 But he did not care.
 His real world was becoming a mess of anxieties and he justified that his fantasies were healthier than drugs or self-harm.
 He accepted this as his best option, though it was completely secret and even those closest to him had no idea.

 Skylar’s imaginary world expanded with more details and a continuing narrative of the world he could control and held him in esteem.
 Places and friendships were becoming clearly defined.
 Skylar found love with the perfect woman and they had beautiful children and an exciting life of adventure.

-The next morning Skylar was found in the basement by his elderly mother in a catatonic state that he never recovered from.
-He lived the remainder of life in a mental hospital with an expression of contentment on his face.
-Peace
+The next morning Skylar was found in the basement by his elderly mother in a catatonic state that he would never recover from.
+He lived the remainder of life in a mental hospital with an expression of deep contentment on his face.
+Peace***